abidalisoomro/hello-world/README.md

 # hello-world
 Starting of Github
-Just tryibg to learn github
+Just trying to learn github